syyunn/polecon/README.md

 #### Intervention Score

-This score is used to predict the demand for USD.
-If US maintains the intervention stance, this will lead to the US hegemony getting supported and people recognize and wants to buy USD more and more.
+This score is used to predict the demand for `USD`.
+If U.S. maintains the `intervention` stance, this will lead to the `U.S. hegemony` being sustained and people recognize and wants to buy `USD` more and more.

 - Or, Since the logic between the intervention always leads to the US hegemony strengthened, we might can consider the `hegemony score` instead.